tdody/tdody.github.io/_posts/2019-09-06-Spam-Detection.md

 As shown above, each email is converted into a sparse vector.
-The weights of the vector correspond to the number of occurence of the specific word.
+The weights of the vector correspond to the number of occurrence of the specific word.
 The index 0 corresponds to words not contained in the vocabulary.

 ```python